cran/clrng/README.md

-This clrng R package is built as a tool set for parallel random number generation on GPUs in R.
+This clrng R package is built as a tool set for parallel random number generation on GPUs.
 It is dependent on the gpuR package and utilize the MRG31k3p RNG from the clRNG, an OpenCL library by [Pierre L’Ecuyer](https://www.iro.umontreal.ca/~lecuyer/).